smmosquera/serge/README.txt

     Improved text entry widget
-    Keyboard now includes additional methods to help deal with entering text Added an L-system block to be used to generate plants, vegetation etc
+    Keyboard now includes additional methods to help deal with entering text Added an L-system block to be used to generate plants, vegetation etc 0.4
+    First stand-alone release of the engine
+    Includes documentation and two tutorials